Iron Man 2: Filming

 Principal photography began April 6, 2009, at the Pasadena Masonic Temple, with the working title Rasputin.
 The bulk of the production took place at Raleigh Studios, though other locations were also used.
 Scenes were filmed at Edwards Air Force Base from May 11 through May 13.
 The location had also been used for Iron Man, and Favreau stated that he felt the "real military assets make the movie more authentic and the topography and the beauty of the desert and flightline open the movie up".
 The Historic Grand Prix of Monaco action sequence was shot in the parking lot of Downey Studios, with sets constructed in May and filming lasting through June.
 Permission to film in Monaco prior to the 2009 Monaco Grand Prix had initially been awarded, but was later retracted by Bernie Ecclestone.
 The filmmakers shipped one Rolls-Royce Phantom there and filmed a track sequence in which race cars were later digitally added.
 Tanner Foust took on the role of driving Stark's racing car.
 Also in June, it was reported that John Slattery had joined the film's cast as Howard Stark.
 Olivia Munn was also cast, in an unspecified role.

 A massive green screen was constructed at the Sepulveda Dam to film a portion of the Stark Expo exterior, with the rest either shot at an area high school or added digitally.
 To construct the green screen, hundreds of shipping containers were stacked, covered in plywood and plaster, and then painted green.
 For the conclusion of that climactic scene, which the crew dubbed the "Japanese Garden" scene, a set was built inside Sony Studios in Los Angeles.
 Filming lasted 71 days, and the film's production officially wrapped on July 18, 2009.
-A post-credits scene depicting the discovery of a large hammer was filmed on the set of Thor, and some of it was reused in the film.
+A post-credits scene depicting the discovery of a large hammer was filmed on the set of Thor (2011), and some of it was reused in the film.
 Jon Favreau revealed that the scene was filmed with anamorphic lenses to match Thor, and was directed by Kenneth Branagh, the director of Thor.

+A large amount of improvisation was done on set during filming, notably from Downey, which necessitated Theroux to do "writing gymnastics" to create a cohesive narrative around the various ad-libs; this process caused Theroux's back to give out and become bedridden because of the stress and toll it took on him.
+The film's story eventually strayed from the intended adaptation of the "Demon in the Bottle" storyline.
+Speaking to the "Demon in the Bottle" elements in the film, Theroux noted how Stark is shown drinking and out of control, becoming a "self-destructive ticking clock", stating that his palladium illness served as a substitute metaphor for "a man who's running out of steam and needs his friends to step up".
+Additionally, the creatives did not want the film to become like Leaving Las Vegas (1995) had they faithfully adapted the storyline.